syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Client-Side-APIs.md

 {% endhighlight %}

 {% highlight js %}

-**[JavaScript]**

-// Sets the width and height to the Dialog function and get the Dialog object.
-Calls the open and close methods in the corresponding input button’s click event

    <script type="text/javascript">
+       // Set the width and height to the Dialog function and get the Dialog object.
+Call the open and close methods in the corresponding input button’s click event
         $("#dialogAPI").ejDialog({
             width: 500,
             height: 300